-You must file the appeal within 30 days of the original IPRC written decision Or 15 days of the second IPRC review decision If you have further information and/or documents from experts that can be shared, such as medical reports or a new psychoeducational assessment, say so clearly in your notice of appeal letter.
+If you have further information and/or documents from experts that can be shared, such as medical reports or a new psychoeducational assessment, say so clearly in your notice of appeal letter.
 Keeping to timelines is very important As long as it is submitted on time, the request for an appeal should be accepted even if the notice is incorrectly written, or does not accurately describe the area of disagreement.

-The SEAB makes recommendations about what they think the Identification and/or Placement of the student should be
+The SEAB panel members The Special Education Appeal Board (SEAB) will be made up of a panel of three people who will hear your appeal about the identification and/or placement of the student.
+Who are the three SEAB members?